amd/ZenDNN-tensorflow-plugin/README.md

 # TensorFlow-ZenDNN Plug-in For AMD CPUs

-**EARLY ACCESS:** The ZenDNN TensorFlow* Plugin (zenTF) extends TensorFlow* with an innovative upgrade that's set to revolutionize performance on AMD hardware.

-As of version 5.0, AMD is unveiling a game-changing upgrade to ZenDNN, introducing a cutting-edge plug-in mechanism and an enhanced architecture under the hood.
-This isn't just about extensions; ZenDNN's aggressive AMD-specific optimizations operate at every level.
-It delves into comprehensive graph optimizations, including pattern identification, graph reordering, and seeking opportunities for graph fusions.
-At the operator level, ZenDNN boasts enhancements with microkernels, mempool optimizations, and efficient multi-threading on the large number of AMD EPYC cores.
-Microkernel optimizations further exploit all possible low-level math libraries, including [AOCL BLIS](https://www.amd.com/en/developer/aocl/blis.html).

-The result?
-Enhanced performance with respect to baseline TensorFlow*.
-The ZenDNN TensorFlow* Plugin is compatible with TensorFlow versions 2.16 and later.
+**The latest ZenDNN Plugin for TensorFlow*** **(zentf) 5.0 is here!**

+This powerful upgrade continues to redefine deep learning performance on AMD EPYC™ CPUs, combining relentless optimization, innovative features, and industry-leading support for modern workloads.

+zentf 5.0 includes enhancements for bfloat16 performance, primarily by leveraging microkernels and operators from the ZenDNN 5.0 library.
+These operators are designed to better leverage the EPYC microarchitecture and cache hierarchy.

+The zentf 5.0 plugin works seamlessly with TensorFlow versions 2.17 and 2.16, offering a high-performance experience for deep learning on AMD EPYC™ platforms.

 ## Support

-Please note that zenTF is currently in “Early Access” mode.
 We welcome feedback, suggestions, and bug reports.
-Should you have any of these, please contact us on zendnn.maintainers@amd.com
+Should you have any of the these, please kindly file an issue on the ZenDNN Plugin for TensorFlow Github page: https://github.com/amd/ZenDNN-tensorflow-plugin/issues

 ## License